seladb/PcapPlusPlus/README.md

 - Vast object-oriented filtering mechanism that makes libpcap filters a lot more user-friendly (no need to know the exact filter string to use)

 PcapPlusPlus is currently supported on **Windows**, **Linux** and **Mac OS X**.
-It was tested on Windows (32bit and 64bit) with Mingw32, Ubuntu (12.04 LTS, 14.04 LTS, 14.10), Fedora and CentOS but it should work on other Linux distributions as well.
+It was tested on Windows (32bit and 64bit) with Mingw32 and MingGW-w64, Ubuntu (12.04 LTS, 14.04 LTS, 14.10), Fedora and CentOS but it should work on other Linux distributions as well.
 Regarding Mac OS X - it was tested on Snow Leopard (10.6) 32bit, Mavericks (10.9), Yosemite (10.10) and El Capitan (10.11).
 Other opeating systems such as FreeBSD were never tested and compilation on those platforms may fail

 For more information including detailed class documentation, please visit PcapPlusPlus web-site: